deuill/grawkit/README.md

-# Grawkit - The AWKsome Git Graph Toolkit
+# Grawkit - The Awksome Git Graph Generator

 Grawkit is a tool that helps build SVG graphs from git command-line descriptions, and is built in Awk.